 About the Study

-Thyroid Eye Disease can affect how you feel and how you look.
-The LIDS Study is investigating an oral study drug to treat Thyroid Eye Disease symptoms.
-The study drug will be compared to placebo in adults with active, moderate-to-severe Thyroid Eye Disease (TED).
-A study drug (or investigational drug) is one that is being tested in clinical research studies and is not approved for use by the general public.
-Placebo is a drug that looks like the study drug but has no active ingredients in it.
+The study drug (or investigational drug) is one that is being tested in clinical research studies and is not approved for use by the general public.
+Placebo is a drug that looks like a study drug but has no active ingredients in it.

-During the study, you will visit the study site regularly for several types of tests and assessments.
-There are a total of 15 study visits and 2 telephone or email visits planned over the 124-week period.
+During the study, participants will visit the study site regularly for several types of tests and assessments.
+There are a total of 7 study visits and 4 telephone visits planned over the 266-week period.
 These may include:

 - Vital signs measurements (body temperature, breathing rate, blood pressure, and heart rate)